Truck Accidents: Answers To Frequently Asked Questions

 Depending on the unique circumstances of the accident, liability for damages could lie with the truck driver, the trucking company, or both.
 For example, a driver is responsible for falling asleep behind the wheel, but the trucking company would also be responsible if they were pressuring truck drivers to violate regulations for how many hours they are allowed to drive in a given time period.

-If you have additional questions, contact us online or call 219-841-5689.
-From our office in Portage, we handle trucking accident claims throughout Indiana.
+If you have additional questions, contact us online or call 219-841-5689 to schedule a free consultation.
+From our offices in Portage and Valparaiso, we handle trucking accident claims throughout Indiana and Illinois.
 You will owe no attorneys fees unless we recover a settlement or verdict for you.